 You can think of Mycoplasma as an “indicator species”.
 Meaning that if it is there in high amounts, then it is likely that other disruptive bacteria are there as well.
 Remember, levels of M. hominis increase as levels of Gardnerella increase.
 So high levels of Mycoplasma might be a sign that there are also high levels of BV-related organisms.
 Whereas lower levels might indicate that your microbiome is mostly fine, and Mycoplasma is just hanging out with the lactobacilli.

-The important part to get a full picture of all the species of bacteria and fungi in your vaginal microbiome — so you can make sure to focus on the right problem!
+The important part is to get a full picture of all the species of bacteria and fungi in your vaginal microbiome — so you can make sure to focus on the right problem.

 This is easy to do with an Evvy test, which tells you what’s happening microbially in your vagina.
 Our results also provide context for each species of bacteria including if they’re protective or disruptive, existing research, and context around effective treatments.
 Then you can talk to your doctor about a care plan that works best for you, your body, and your unique vaginal microbiome.